imbo/behat-api-extension/README.md

 ## Configuration

-The following configuration options are available:
+The following configuration options are available for the extension:

 | Key      | Type   | Default value         | Description                            |
 | -------- | ------ | --------------------- | -------------------------------------- |